SSH

 root@server3:~#

-And now that I am on server3 I connect to server2.
+And now that I'm on the server3, I connect to the server2.

 !root@server3:~# ssh -p 2020 root@localhost